+SECTION III.
 Of Class Meetings.

-- 1. Let no person, not a member of our church, be admitted to a class-meeting, without the consent of the Leader, - 2.
+- 1. Let no person, not a member of our church be admitted to a class-meeting, without the consent of the Leader. - 2.
 Let each Leader carefully inquire how every soul of his class prospers: not only how each person observes the outward rules, but how he grows in the knowledge and love of God. - 3.
 Let the Leaders converse with those who have the charge of their circuits. - 4.
-Let improper Leaders be changed. - 5.
+Let improper Leaders be changed by a new election. - 5.
 Let the Leaders frequently meet each other's classes. - 6.
 Let us observe which Leaders are the most useful; and let these meet the other classes as often as possible. - 7.
-See that all the Leaders be not only men of sound judgment, but men truly devoted to God. - 8.
-In all cases the Preacher in charge shall nominate, and the class elect the Leader, who shall hold his office one year. - 9.
-There shall be a General Class-Meeting held in each society the first Sabbath in every.
+See that all the Leaders be not only of sound judgment, but men truly devoted to God. - 8.
+In all cases the Preacher in charge shall nominate, and the class elect the Leader by ballot, who shall hold his office one year, and until another shall be elected.
+Let all the Leaders be elected in the last quarter of the conference year.

+9. There shall be a General Class-Meeting held in each society the first Sabbath in every month.

-- 10. Ques.
-What shall we do with those members of our Church who wilfully and repeatedly neglect to meet their class. - Ans.
-1. Let the Elder, Deacon, or one of the Preachers visit them, whenever it is practicable, and explain to them the consequence if they continue to neglect, namely, exclusion - 2.
-If they do not amend, let them be brought to trial for neglect of duty.
+10. Ques.
+What shall we do with those members of our Church who wilfully and repeatedly neglect to meet their class.

+Ans.
+1. Let the Elder, Deacon, or one of the Preachers visit them, whenever it is practicable, and explain to them the consequence, if they continue to neglect, namely, censure, suspension, and finally exclusion.

+2. If they do not amend, let them be brought to trial for neglect of duty.